kmaciaszek/simple-lottery/README.md

 COMPILING AND RUNNING
 -
+This project requires Java 8 for compiling and running.
 This is a maven spring-boot application so to compile the sources you need maven installed (version 3.3.3 has been used at the time of development).